 - There are many competitors.

 - Industry growth is slow or negative.

 - Products are not differentiated and can be easily substituted.

 - Low customer loyalty.

-Although, Porter originally introduced five forces affecting an industry, scholars have suggested including the sixth force: complements.
-Complements increase the demand of the primary product with which they are used, thus, increasing firm’s and industry’s profit potential.
-For example, iTunes was created to complement iPod and added value for both products.
+Although Porter originally introduced five forces affecting an industry, scholars have suggested including the sixth force: complements.
+Complements increase the demand of the primary product with which they are used, thus, increasing the firm’s and industry’s profit potential.
+For example, iTunes was created to complement the iPod and added value for both products.
 As a result, both iTunes and iPod sales increased, increasing Apple’s profits.

 Using the tool